aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

 })
 ```

-When configuring an instance of the `TableV2` construct with encryption using customer managed keys, you must specify the KMS key for the primary table as the `tableKey`.
+When configuring `TableV2` with encryption using customer managed keys, you must specify the KMS key for the primary table as the `tableKey`.
 A map of `replicaKeyArns` must be provided containing each replica region and the associated KMS key ARN:

 ```ts
 import * as cdk from 'aws-cdk-lib';